finbourne/workflow-sdk-java/sdk/docs/EventHandlersApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // EventHandlersApi apiInstance = apiFactory.build(EventHandlersApi.class);

         EventHandlersApi apiInstance = ApiFactoryBuilder.build(fileName).build(EventHandlersApi.class);
         String scope = "scope_example"; // String | Scope of the event handler
         String code = "code_example"; // String | Code of the event handler
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the event handler.
 Defaults to returning the latest version of the event handler if not specified. try {
+            // uncomment the below to set overrides at the request level
+            // EventHandler result = apiInstance.getEventHandler(scope, code, asAt).execute(opts);

             EventHandler result = apiInstance.getEventHandler(scope, code, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {